TheMisterOdd/Breeze/README.md

 * C is embedded into the language.
 You could simple call a C function or the C preprocesor with an '@': `@#include <math.h>` or `@sin(M_PI / 2.0)`

 * Inlining.
 Don't need to call a function if you copy it's code into the source code, directly, whenever is called.
 This saves, time by avoiding function call overhead.
-Functions defined like this: `fn Sin(x f64) f64 = @sin(math.Deg(x))` will be inlined
+Functions defined like this: `func Sin(x float64) float64 = @sin(math.Deg(x))` will be inlined

 * Built-In basic `print` and `println`.
 Also supports format by using `string` formatting.